open5e/open5e/source/monsters/tome-of-beasts/D/dinosaurs/ngobou.rst

-**Trampling Charge.** If the ngobou moves at least 20 feet straight toward a creature and then hits it with a gore attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
+**Trampling Charge.** If the ngobou moves at least 20 feet straight toward a creature and then hits it with a gore attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked :ref:`srd:prone`.
 If the target is prone, the ngobou can make one stomp attack against it as a bonus action.